Bira/octopus-carnival/_drafts/wir-mm2-4e-demons-04.md

 Yochlols might be assigned by their mistress to assist mortal priests that have also earned her favor, but they mainly works as spies.
 They're so good at passing for mortal drow that they can remain undetected for years at a time and attain positions of great power in their society.
-Yes, Lolth sends them to infiltrate _drow_ society, not those whom the drow target.
-It's fair to say she has trust issues.
+I'll write more about the implications of this in the Impressions section.

-The existence of yochlol is one more point in favor of my pet theory that Lolth is actually a demon lord.
+The existence of yochlols is one more point in favor of my pet theory that Lolth is actually a demon lord.

 ## The Numbers